 Food and Security Cluster (FSC) partners reached 196,000 food-insecure people with food assistance in June 2020.

 For livelihood assistance, 127,649 people were provided livelihood assistance between April to June 2020 and 45,000 people planned to July to December 2020 (FAO- 25,000, SCI-15,000 and IrisGlobal-5,000).

 Food security needs in the southern parts of the country affected by drought (Gaza and Inhambane provinces) are not part of current response plans (COVID-19 Flash Appeal and Cabo Delgado Rapid Response Plan).
 In the above areas in particularly southern semiarid areas (Gaza, Maputo and Inhambane provinces) and the southern portions of Manica and Sofala provinces, poor rural households are facing food gaps driven by the third consecutive year of drought (IPC Phase 3).

-One of the major gaps is the limited funding to respond to diverse needs due to different shocks affecting the country concurrently.
+Limited funding to respond to diverse needs of different shocks affecting the country concurrently.